Legislation

 Visit The Fair Work system page for more information about the system.

-The Fair Work (State Referral and Consequential and Other Amendments) Act 2009 and the Fair Work Amendment (State Referrals and Other Measures) Act 2009 changes the FW Act to allow states to refer matters to the Australian federal government to form a national workplace relations system.
+The Fair Work (State Referral and Consequential and Other Amendments) Act 2009 and the Fair Work Amendment (State Referrals and Other Measures) Act 2009 changes the Fair Work Act to allow states to refer matters to the Australian Government to form a national workplace relations system.
 Before this, workplace laws were set and administered by most individual states.
 States kept their workplace relations powers over state and local government employees.

 Access the legislation: